2008 Beijing Olympics vs. 2022: No lofty promises this time

-The 2008 Beijing Summer Olympics showcased China's reemergence on the world stage.
-In awarding those Games to China, the International Olympic Committee predicted the Olympics could improve human rights, and Chinese politicians hinted at the same.
+When Beijing was awarded the 2008 Summer Olympics, the International Olympic Committee predicted the Games could improve human rights, and Chinese politicians hinted at the same.

-Soaring promises are absent this time as the Beijing Winter Olympics open in just over a week in the midst of a two-year-long pandemic.
+Such talk is all but absent this time as the 2022 Beijing Winter Olympics open in just over a week.

-The Games are a reminder of China’s rise, but also its disregard for civil liberties, prompting a diplomatic boycott led by the United States, which has called China’s internment of at least 1 million Uyghurs a genocide.
+The Games are a reminder of both China’s rise and its disregard for civil liberties, which has prompted a diplomatic boycott led by the U.S.

-Rights groups have documented forced labor, mass detention and torture, which China calls the “lie of the century.”
+Rights groups have documented forced labor, mass detention and torture, and the U.S. has called China’s internment of at least 1 million Uyghurs genocide.
+China has also come under criticism over the near-disappearance from public view of tennis star Peng Shuai after she accused a former senior member of the ruling Communist Party of sexually assaulting her.

-With more political, economic, and military clout, China appears to worry less about global scrutiny than it did 13 1/2 years ago.
-And the pandemic has given it even more control over the Olympics, particularly with the isolation of visiting journalists, separated in a “bubble” from the general Chinese population.
+But with more political, economic and military clout than it had 13 1/2 years ago, China appears to be worrying less about global scrutiny this time.
+And the COVID-19 pandemic has given it even more control over the Olympics, particularly with the isolation of visiting journalists, separated in a “bubble” from the Chinese population.

 People are also reading…